scottroot-msft/Business-Process-Tracking-Level-Up/README.md

 ## Repo structure
 The repository has the following folder structure:

 - `src`: Contains the source code files.
+This is the fictional hospital tracking system.
-- `docs`: Contains the documentation files.
+- `docs`: Contains the documentation files which include the content needed to do the lab, presentation materials, and testing.
 - `infra`: Contains the infrastructure files.
+- `scripts`: Contains scripts to help you check requirements and for AZD to leverage

 ## Getting Started
 Lab instructions are provided in the [docs](./docs/labs/readme.md) folder.